rtbrick/bngblaster/docs/_sources/troubleshooting.rst.txt

 ~~~~~~~~~~~~~~~~

 Traffic streams generated with the BNG Blaster include the
-:ref:`BNG Blaster Header <bbl_header>` which can analyzed
+:ref:`BNG Blaster Header <bbl_header>` which can be analyzed
 with the Wireshark BNG Blaster Header Dissector.

 Download the LUA dissector script
 `bbl_header.lua <https://github.com/rtbrick/bngblaster/tree/main/wireshark>`_
-and start wireshark as shown below from the directory where the script is placed.
+and start Wireshark as shown below from the directory where the script is placed.

 .. code-block:: none